-Other anatomical markers of disc degeneration that often occur in conjunction with osteoarthritis—and may or may not cause pain or other symptoms—include:
+Other anatomical markers of disc degeneration that often occur in conjunction with osteoarthritis and may or may not cause pain or other symptoms include:

-- Synovial cysts.
 Over time, degeneration of the facet joints in the lower back can result in formation of a fluid-filled sac called a synovial cyst.
 These cysts are benign in and of themselves, but if they put pressure on the spinal canal they can cause symptoms of spinal stenosis.

 If the bone spurs impinge on the spinal canal, this can cause pain and symptoms from spinal stenosis.
 It should be noted that bone spurs are simply radiographic markers of degeneration, and are not in and of themselves painful (unless they pinch a nerve root).

 Osteoarthritis of the spine is unlike arthritis of the hip, knee and other joints, as the pain, aches, tiredness and stiffness does not come from just the facet joints but often also from the degenerated discs and inhibition of the spinal extensor muscles.

 The keys to managing pain and stiffness from osteoarthritis (the degenerating motion segments) are to get an accurate diagnosis of what is the underlying cause of the pain and proactively start treatment.

 For example, the patient may have a degenerative disc and bone spurs, but it is the osteoarthritis in the facet joints that is causing the patient's pain on motion.
 In this case, it would not be necessary to treat the degenerative disc or bone spurs, but rather just to focus on alleviating the pain originating from the arthritic facet joints.

-Stretching the hip muscles, back joints and hamstrings on a daily basis helps maintain the motion of the spine.
+Stretching the hip muscles, back joints, and hamstrings on a daily basis helps maintain the motion of the spine.
 Many patients will feel better in an active yoga or pilates program, or other gentle exercise program.
 Keeping the joints mobile will help them stay healthy.

 Spinal arthritis can occur in any part of the spine.
 This article focuses in particular on osteoarthritis in the low back (lumbar spine), rather than cervical osteoarthritis (arthritis in the neck) or other areas of osteoarthritis.